Exploring the potential of FCC-hh to search for particles from $B$ mesons: Experiments at FCC-hh

 \section{Experiments at FCC-hh}

 In this section, we consider possible FCC-based counterparts of the LHC-based experiments.
 Since we are interested in as low cost spending as possible, the priority will be given to the experiments utilizing the infrastructure planned to construct FCC-hh.
 We will consider the analogs of FACET and ANUBIS experiments, with modifications caused by different geometry of the infrastructure of FCC-hh.
 In addition, we discuss an experiment which may be installed in the free space inside the experimental cavern around the main FCC-hh detector.
-Finally, for illustrative purposes, we also consider the analog of the MATHUSLA experiment.
+Finally, for illustrative purposes, we also consider a MATHUSLA-like experiment.

 Throughout the paper, we do not study technical aspects of the detectors and, therefore, are only interested in the geometry of the detectors and the corresponding decay volumes.
 The parameters of the detectors are summarized in Table~\ref{tab:parameters-experiments}.